 I was to be a witness to the life of Jesus.
 I was to make sure that human free will was always operating.
 Human beings had to be free to make their own choices and live their own lives.
 God’s Love demanded freedom.
 Love asserted the need to allow human beings the right to chose the shape of their story.
 I had intellectually known this, but now I saw with certainty how this truth was the essential promise of God’s love.
 God’s nature demanded that love must freely choose love.

 Quickly the details of my role followed.
-I would bear witness that the human nature of Jesus was allowed the ability to choose to be the God made human.
+I would bear witness that the human nature of 2nd Person was allowed the ability to choose to be the God made human.
 I would assert myself in the story to make sure that the human child would grow into the awareness and acceptance of being divine.

 To affirm that I chose this task, the 1st Person of the Trinity proclaimed across time and eternity the question, “Whom shall I send to witness freedom of love become flesh.”
 In one voice and many voices, I heard my name called, “Noonan, send Noonan.”

 Having been raised in the theater and knowing scripture, I recognized my cue and said, “Send me.”

 The Holy Spirit laughed as if to say, “I guess I will make do with you,” and the power of the Holy Spirit wrapped around me and united me with the Word about to be made flesh.
 The Spirit took us back into time into the presence of a young woman.
 She was about to be given the choice to allow the story of the Incarnation to happen to her.